At a Glance

 HONG KONG IS COSMOPOLITAN

-- Official languages: Chinese and English
+- Both Chinese and English are official languages

-HONG KONG IS DYNAMIC
+HONG KONG IS DYNAMIC BUSINESS HUB

 HONG KONG IS CONNECTED